gouldsonium/the-modding-bungalo/_lists/lorerim/read-me.md

 Owing to the need to clean master files and certain errors with Wabbajack, LoreRim only supports **English Steam** versions of Skyrim Anniversary Edition. **GOG and other Languages are not supported**.
 The specific version used is 1.5.97 with the creation club content from 1.6.1170.

-**LORERIM REQUIRES THE FULL PAID UPDATE TO SKYRIM ANNIVERSARY EDITION.
-IT IS NOT/WILL NOT BE MADE COMPATIBLE WITH THE NON PAID UPDATE OR OLDER VERSIONS**
+:warning: :exclamation: **LORERIM REQUIRES THE FULL PAID UPDATE TO SKYRIM ANNIVERSARY EDITION.
+IT IS NOT/WILL NOT BE MADE COMPATIBLE WITH THE NON PAID UPDATE OR OLDER VERSIONS** :exclamation: :warning:

 ***